Introduction to Research in the Health Sciences (11398.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Students are expected to access all lecture materials online.
-Students can choose to attend live online workshops or participate in the equivalent online asynchronous learning environment.
+Students can choose to attend live in person or live online workshops or participate in the equivalent online asynchronous learning environment.
 Homework materials and additional resources are aso provided on Canvas for students to complete in their own time.

 Required IT skills